llpamies/webpass/README.md

 ##Description

 *webpass* is a simple CLI password manager designed to securely store your web passwords in a S3 bucket.

 ##Usage

-Test
+TODO

 ##Credits

-This project uses the S3 authentication mechanism from [python-requests-aws|https://github.com/tax/python-requests-aws].
+This project uses the S3 authentication mechanism from [python-requests-aws](https://github.com/tax/python-requests-aws).